Home

 Aspect Ratio

-If you wish to experiment with your own weaves or you see some rings with an AR (Aspect Ratio) notation please visit the Articles section at CGMaille Tutorialsfor an explanation of aspect ratio (AR).
+If you wish to experiment with your own weaves or you see some rings with an AR (Aspect Ratio) notation please visit the Articles section at CGMaille Tutorials for an explanation of aspect ratio (AR).

 Aspect ratio is very important when determining what ring sizes to select for your own chain maille jewelry designs.
-Not all weaves use the same ring size.

 Using the wrong size will result in either a loose weave or a weave that is too tight and inflexible.